mdn/content/files/en-us/web/api/shared_storage_api/index.md

 - {{domxref("WindowSharedStorage")}}
   - : Represents the shared storage for a particular origin as exposed to a standard browsing context.
 Among other things, it defines methods to use the available output gates, which act as proxies for the operations defined in the worklet.
 - {{domxref("WorkletSharedStorage")}}
-  - : Represents the shared storage for a particular origin, as it is exposed to a worklet context.
+  - : Represents the shared storage for a particular origin within a worklet context.
 Among other things, it defines methods to read the shared storage data.
 - {{domxref("SharedStorageWorklet")}}
   - : Represents the current origin's shared storage worklet.
 Contains the {{domxref("Worklet.addModule", "addModule()")}} method used to add a module to it.
 Unlike a regular {{domxref("Worklet")}}, `SharedStorageWorklet` can only have a single module added to it, for privacy reasons.
 - {{domxref("SharedStorageWorkletGlobalScope")}}